 Capabilities

-Autoheal's AI agents are purpose-built for production engineering.
-This page covers the key capabilities that differentiate Autoheal from generic AI tools.
+Autoheal's AI agents are built for the SRE needs of regulated enterprises.
+This page covers the capabilities that set Autoheal apart from generic AI tools.

 Alert Normalization & Deduplication

-- Categorizes by service, failure domain, and probable impact
+- Categorizes each alert by service, failure domain, and probable impact.

-- Correlates simultaneous alerts across services to identify cascading failures vs. independent issues
+- Correlates simultaneous alerts across services to tell cascading failures apart from independent issues.

 Decision Traces